hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 ## Instructions

 ### Part A - Connect to a Data Source and Create a New Workbook
+*For Part A, use lessons "Tableau Public: Getting Started", "Tableau Public: The Data Source Page", and "Tableau Public: Customizing Data Sources" as a reference.*

 1. Launch Tableau and from the Start page, use the Connect pane to open the SuperStore Sales dataset.
 2. From the Data Source page, populate Canvas logical layer with the `Orders` table and the `People` table.

 ### Part B - Create a Bar Chart
+*For Part B, use lessons "Tableau Visualizations: Visualization Basics" and "Tableau Visualizations: Visualization Basics Lab" as a reference.*

 1. Create a new worksheet.
 2. Drag the `Profits` pill to the Columns shelf from the Data Pane.
 3. Drag the `Sub-Category` pill to the Rows shelf from the Data Pane.
 4. Change the title of the chart to "Profits by Sub-Category".
 Change the font size to 16.
 Center the title and change the background to light gray.
 5. Then, order the bars in the bar chart in descending order.
-6. Next, use the Marks card to change the color of the bars to "Sunrise-Sunset Diverging"
+6. Next, drag the `Profits` pill from the Data pane to the Marks card, and use the Marks card to change the color of the bars to "Sunrise-Sunset Diverging".
-7. Next, use the Marks card to add labels that indicate the sum of the profits for each of the bars.
+7. Next use the Marks card to add labels that indicate the sum of the profits for each of the bars by dragging another `Profits` pill from the Data pane and using the label attribute.
 (Don't forget the currency symbols!)
 8. Fit the visualization to "Entire View".

 <br>